Bomberry/bomberry.github.io/bomberry-com/content/portfolio/streamlio.md

   title = "Building a Better Brand" weight = 1000
   layout = ""
-  class = ""
+  class = "cs-streamlio-bg"
   style = "cs-dark"
   section = ""
-  heading = "Building a Better Brand" text = "How do you move a from logo and web site to a complete brand and content solution? <strong>Keep it simple.</strong>" summary = "" asset_path = "streamlio" image = "Streamlio-BC-Rendering-PlexusUV.png" caption = "Rendered comp" media = ["Streamlio-BC-Rendering-PlexusUV.png"]
+  heading = "Building a Better Brand" text = "How do you move a from logo and web site to a complete brand and content solution? <strong>Keep it simple.</strong>" summary = "" asset_path = "streamlio" image = "" caption = "" media = [""]
+  footnote = "Background image: one of a series of plexus graphics created for Streamlio branding"

   [[header.figures]]
     # src = "Streamlio-BC-Rendering-PlexusUV.png"